Hollyhua/Project8_10_android/project_spec.md

 - **Display a scrollable list of coffee items.**
 - **Display the name, image, and description of each coffee item.**
-- **Each item tapped by the user should automatically be added to their own favorites list**
+- **When clicked at the top, user can search through the coffee items**

 Stretch Features: